Inline hockey: Offensive tactics

 Offensive tactics include improving a team's position on the floor by advancing the puck towards the opponent's goal.
-FIRS rules have no offside or two-line passes.
+World Skate rules have no offside or two-line passes.
 A player may pass the puck to a player on any spot on the floor.
 Offensive tactics, are designed ultimately to score a goal by taking a shot.
 When a player purposely directs the puck towards the opponent's goal, he or she is said to "shoot" the puck.

 A deflection is a shot which redirects a shot or a pass towards the goal from another player, by allowing the puck to strike the stick and carom towards the goal.
 A one-timer is a shot which is struck directly off a pass, without receiving the pass and shooting in two separate actions.
 Headmanning the puck, also known as cherry-picking, the stretch pass or breaking out, is the tactic of rapidly passing to the player farthest down the floor.

 A team that is losing by one or two goals in the last few minutes of play will often elect to pull the goalie; that is, remove the goaltender and replace him or her with an extra attacker on the floor in the hope of gaining enough advantage to score a goal.
 However, it is an act of desperation, as it sometimes leads to the opposing team extending their lead by scoring a goal in the empty net.

 A delayed penalty call occurs when a penalty offense is committed by the team that does not have possession of the puck.
 In this circumstance the team with possession of the puck is allowed to complete the play; that is, play continues until a goal is scored, a player on the opposing team gains control of the puck, or the team in possession commits an infraction or penalty of their own.
 Because the team on which the penalty was called cannot control the puck without stopping play, it is impossible for them to score a goal, however, it is possible for the controlling team to mishandle the puck into their own net.
 In these cases the team in possession of the puck can pull the goalie for an extra attacker without fear of being scored on.
 If a delayed penalty is signaled and the team in possession scores, the penalty is still assessed to the offending player, but not served.